-LGL210/LGS135 Legal Research and Writing I (LS)
+LGL210 Legal Research and Writing I (LS)

 This course teaches students to use critical thinking and legal analysis to formulate answers to legal questions based on primary and secondary resources.
 Students receive experiential learning through research drills that simulate research tasks they may encounter while working as paralegals.
+Prerequisites: LGL110

-Prerequisites: LGL110/LGS130 Principles of Legal Research Terms Offered: As needed (traditional or synchronous online format only)
+Terms Offered: SU, WI (traditional or synchronous online format only)

-LGL211/LGS280 Legal Research and Writing II (LS)
+LGL211 Legal Research and Writing II (LS)

-This course builds on the skills learned in LGS135 Legal Research and Writing I by teaching students to use legal research, critical thinking, and legal analysis to answer legal questions and to write legal memos supporting their conclusions.
+This course builds on the skills learned in LGL210 Legal Research and Writing I by teaching students to use legal research, critical thinking, and legal analysis to answer legal questions and to write legal memos supporting their conclusions.
 Students receive experiential learning by preparing legal memoranda that meet the exacting standards of the legal profession for form, content, and organization.

-Prerequisites: LGL210/LGS135 Legal Research and Writing I Terms Offered: As needed (traditional or synchronous online format only)
+Prerequisites: LGL210 Terms Offered: FL, SP (traditional or synchronous online format only)

-LGL220/LGS140 Civil Litigation I (LS)
+LGL220 Civil Litigation I (LS)

 This course involves the study of civil procedure in the state and federal courts with a particular emphasis on state court procedures and the functions of the legal professional within the litigation process.
 The students learn to apply rules of procedure to fact situations by drafting pleadings and motions relating to pleadings.
-Prerequisites for LGL220: LGL130/LGS210 Evidence Prerequisites for LGS140: None